 Plus, when we were staying at our Airbnb accommodation… we got this beautiful sunset photo of Xlendi Bay from our balcony.

 And, there are some restaurants that are higher up on Xlendi Bay… that will provide magnificent views while you’re wining and dining.
 But make sure you book early in the Summer time, otherwise you’ll miss out.

 Cittadella, Victoria (Rabat)

 The Cittadella or Citadel is in Victoria, otherwise known as Rabat.
 So, this UNESCO World Heritage Listed site was built in the 1500’s… high on a hill overlooking Victoria and Gozo.

-Thus, on one of our visits to Gozo… Max and I were lucky enough to be there when Heritage Malta had an Open Day for the Cittadella.
+Thus, on one of our visits to Gozo… Paul and I were lucky enough to be there when Heritage Malta had an Open Day for the Cittadella.